-Ella Zhou is a member of the Grid Systems Group in the Grid Planning and Analysis Center.
+Ella Zhou is a member of the Grid Operations Planning Group in the Grid Planning and Analysis Center.
 Her expertise include electric power system modeling, power system economics, and the impacts of high penetration of renewable energy, electrification, and demand response.

 Deep decarbonization strategies